data-dot-all/dataall/documentation/userguide/docs/environments.md

 An environment is a **workplace** where a team can bring, process, analyze data and build data driven applications.
 Environments comprise AWS resources, thus when we create an environment, we deploy a CDK/CloudFormation stack to an AWS account and region.
-In other words, **an environment is mapped to an AWS account in one region.**
+In other words, **an environment is mapped to an AWS account in one region, where users store data and work with data.**

 !!! danger "One AWS account, One environment"
     To ensure correct data access and AWS resources isolation, onboard one environment in each AWS account.
     Despite being possible, **we strongly discourage users to use the same AWS account for multiple environments**.

-Teams correspond to IdP groups.
-Once added to an environment, these groups can access and work in <span style="color:grey">*data.all*</span>.

 ## :material-hammer-screwdriver: **Bootstrap your AWS account**
-!!! warning
-    <span style="color:grey">*data.all*</span> does not create AWS accounts.
-You need to provide an AWS account and complete the following bootstraping
-    steps on that AWS account in each region you want to use.
+*data.all*does not create AWS accounts.
+You need to provide an AWS account and complete the following bootstraping steps on that AWS account in each region you want to use.

 ### 1. Create AWS IAM role
 <span style="color:grey">*data.all*</span> assumes a IAM role named **PivotRole** to be able to call AWS SDK APIs on your account.
 You can download